 Reformation and rehabilitation of offenders can be found in Scandinavia or Norway, where the crime rates are usually lower compared to the rest of the world.
 They place more importance on the relinquishment of offenders than making them serve long prison sentences.
 On the opposite end of the spectrum would be a country like the United States, which has the world’s highest incarceration rate.
 They focus on ensuring that offenders are met with high prison sentences, even for low-level crimes.

-Reformation and rehabilitation are majorly overlooked and is seldom ever taken into account as a reasonable corrective measure.
-Currently, remedial measures for prisoners/offenders include the option of open prisons, probation, parole, etc. There are a few reasons why reformation and rehabilitation must be taken into consideration as an effective and efficient measure for offenders’ correctness.
+Reformation and rehabilitation are majorly overlooked and are seldom ever taken into account as a reasonable corrective measure.
+Currently, remedial measures for prisoners/offenders include the option of open prisons, probation, parole, etc. There are a few reasons why reformation and rehabilitation must be taken into consideration as effective and efficient measures for offenders’ correctness.
 Some of the reasons are as follows:

 Many offenders, once released, do not know how to function appropriately in society.
 Re-entry into community and society can be exceedingly troublesome and challenging for them.
 Despite having a minor criminal record, they may face several obstacles.
 Employment opportunities are also hard to come by, as employers mostly do not trust people who have just left prison.

 Due to offenders’ time in prison and the challenges they face in reentry into society in terms of social or economic problems, it is elementary for them to go back into a lifestyle involving crime.
 Once released from prison, offenders are not given an adequate amount of support and are often left to fend for themselves when they are in the outside world.
 A study conducted in 2005 by the Bureau of Justice Statistics found that in a 15 states study in the United States, over two-thirds of the released prisoners were rearrested within three years of their release.